 So, when you make the Never Fail Brownies, make sure to lick the beater.
 And the bowl.
 And your fingers!
-That’s an order from me.

 If you’ve tried the best brownies recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER

 Never Fail Brownies - Better than the Box!

 Mix flour, salt and nuts in a bowl and set aside.